 CLEP General Examination: Students may earn up to 30 semester hours of credit by passing the College-Level General Examinations at the national 50th percentile or better based upon the combined Male/Female Sophomore Norms.
-Students may not attempt credit by examination if they have earned six or more semester credits with a grade of "C" or better in courses whose: content includes materials similar to the materials to be covered in the test.
-This rule also applied to courses taken at the upper level in a senior university as well as the jurior college. level courses.
-If a student has earned fewer than six semester credits in such courses, they will be awarded the difference between the numbers of semester hours earned and the six semester hours.
+Students may not attempt credit by examination if they have earned six or more semester credits with a grade of "C" or better in courses whose content includes materials similar to the materials to be covered in the test.
+This rule also applied to courses taken at the upper level in a senior university as well as the junior college level courses: If a student has earned fewer than six semester credits in such courses, they will be awarded the difference between the numbers of semester hours earned and the six semester hours.
 Students must take the 90-minute examinations.
 In addition, the English portion requires the written essay be taken for credit to be awarded.

-CLEP credits for mathematics and English: CLEP credits awarded fall semester 1982 or later and based on general and subject examinations in English and humanities will be accepted as elective credit.
+CLEP credits for mathematics and English: CLEP credits awarded fall semester 1982 or later and based on general and subject examinations in

+English and humanities will be accepted as elective credit.
 This elective credit can be used toward fulfillment of the English and humanities requirements at OWCC when the student satisfies the 6,000 word writing requirement mandated for English and humanities courses by State Board Rule 6A-10.030.
-The student can satisfy this rule by enrolling in ENG 1001 Research Papers, one semester hour (one enrollment for each three semester hours awarded in English and humanities); a grade of "C" or higher must be earned in each enrollment in the Research Papers courses to satisfy the general education writing requirement.
-This course may be repeated as needed to fulfill the total writing requirement.
+The student can satisfy this rule by enrolling in ENG 1001 Research Papers, one semester hour (one enrollment for each three semester hours awarded in English and/or HUM 1905 for humanities); a grade of "C" or higher must be earned in each enrollment in the Research Papers or Independent Study Humanities courses to satisfy the general education writing requirement.
+These courses may be repeated as needed to fulfill the total writing requirement.

-In mathematics, students will be able to receive credit for Introductory College Algebra through the general examination.
-For pre-calculus algebra or higher, credits are awarded on the basis of the subject examination only.
+In mathematics, students will be able to receive credit for Finite Math through the general examination.
+For college algebra or higher, credits are awarded on the basis of the subject examination only.